 A non-Belgian child can be eligible:

 - If it is permitted or authorised to reside in Belgium (family reunification);

-- If recognised as refugee or under subsidiary protection;
+- If recognised as a refugee or under subsidiary protection;

-- If recognised as victim of trafficking in human beings or smuggling;
+- If recognised as a victim of trafficking in human beings or smuggling;

-- If they have already resided with the same family for more than a year as foster child or guest.
+- If they have already resided with the same family or consecutively with several different families for more than a year as a foster child or a guest.

 A residence permit based on studying, voluntary work or work as au pair is not sufficient.

-The right to reside of a parent is not enough.
+The right to reside of a parent does not suffice.